NikkiOfTheValley/MimosaOS/README.md

 This is *not* intended as a daily driver. (and is currently impossible to use as one)

+The bootloader is written in C and uses parts of the GNU-EFI UEFI toolchain, with Clang.
+The kernel is written in Rust loosely following the "Writing an OS in Rust" (https://os.phil-opp.com/) tutorial as a starting point.
+The original C "kernel" can still be found in the src/kernel/core directory.

 # Build instructions:

 ## Ubuntu 18.XX: